 Laura M. Chmielewski

 I teach early American, Atlantic world, and public history and am the author of three books: The Spice of Popery: Converging Christianities on an Early American Frontier (University of Notre Dame, 2011), The Atlantic Experience: Peoples, Places, Ideas (with Catherine M. Armstrong; Palgrave Macmillan, 2014), and Jacques Marquette and Louis Jolliet: Exploration, Encounter and the French New World (Routledge/Taylor & Francis, 2017).
 I’m also a co-founder and chair of Purchase’s Museum Studies minor and the author of numerous essays, book chapters, and reviews.
-I enjoy public lecturing and have delivered talks to a variety of Westchester organizations and beyond, including Saint Paul’s National Historic Site (New Rochelle, NY) and Historic Annapolis (Annapolis, MD), and the New-York Historical Society.
+I enjoy public lecturing and have delivered talks to a variety of Westchester organizations and beyond, including Saint Paul’s National Historic Site (New Rochelle, NY), Historic Annapolis (MD), the New-York Historical Society.
+I am also looking forward to a new role in Viking Cruises’ Resident Historian program.
 In the recent past I’ve served as a historian-in-residence at Historic Hudson Valley, a consortium of house museums, and as a contributor of book reviews to America magazine, the national Jesuit weekly.
 The result of the former collaboration is the critically-acclaimed and NEH and New York Council for the Arts-funded web resource “People not Property: Stories of Slavery in Colonial New York.”
 My new scholarly projects include book-length studies of maritime religion in the early Americas, the rhetorical uses of living history sites during the 20th century with a specific eye on Colonial Williamsburg and its Bicentennial, and a general history of early American Catholic people.

 More About Me